veridonia/whitepaper/Whitepaper.md

 - **Stage 1: Initial Filtering**

-  - Participants: A random sample selected from users in the lower 70% ELO tier (above a minimum ELO threshold, typically ELO > 800).
+  - Participants: A random sample selected from users in the lower 70% ELO tier of all community members.
   - Decision Criterion: Participants assess content quality and community alignment.
   - Outcome:
     - If the majority of participants approve the content, the content advances to Stage 2 for final evaluation.